 State Water Project and Central Valley Project

-The California Department of Water Resources (DWR) operates the SWP and the United States Bureau of Reclamation (Reclamation) operates the CVP.
+The California Department of Water Resources (DWR) and the U.S. Bureau of Reclamation (Reclamation) operate, maintain, and manage the State Water Project (SWP) and Central Valley Project (CVP) facilities, respectively.
 Both projects are water storage and delivery systems composed of reservoirs, aqueducts, power plants, and pumping plants.
 Their main purpose is to store water and distribute it to urban and agricultural water suppliers in Northern California, the San Francisco Bay Area, the San Joaquin Valley, the Central Coast, and Southern California.

 For more information regarding the CVP/SWP operations, visit the Reclamation and DWR websites.

 Compliance with the Federal and California Endangered Species Acts